DataDog/commit-headless/README.md

 - GITHUB_TOKEN
 - GH_TOKEN

+Note that, by default, both of these commands expect the remote branch to already exist.
+If your workflow primarily works on *new* branches, you should additionally add the `--branch-from` flag and supply a commit hash to use as a branch point.
+With this flag, `commit-headless` will create the branch on GitHub from that commit hash if it doesn't already exist.

+Example: `commit-headless <command> [flags...] --branch-from=$(git rev-parse main HEAD) ...`

 In normal usage, `commit-headless` will print *only* the reference to the last commit created on the remote, allowing this to easily be captured in a script.